-Kebabs are quintessential to halal travel as it is the easiest and safest option abroad.
+Kebabs are quintessential to halal food.
 Kebab House serves up simple Middle Eastern food such as kebabs, pizza, biryani and curry.
 Their generous serving and affordability make it a great budget-friendly option.
 27 Kebab House has several other locations including the Tsim Sha Tsui area.

 Widely known for being one of the best Indian restaurants in Hong Kong, Jashan serves up contemporary Indian cuisine.
 The dynamic and talented chefs behind Jashan cook up a variety of Indian fusion flavours including their signature dish Bombay tawa chicken, butter chicken and mirchi kebab.
 Regular customers always compliment their consistency of quality food and the warm hospitality.

 Happy Cow’s ice cream and milkshakes are the perfect dessert when you are exploring the Hong Kong Observation Wheel!
 Their unique flavours range from local favourite ying yang sesame to banana caramel swirl.
 All their dairy-free goodness is halal-certified and made from coconut cream and organic coconut sugar.